U-C-S/zola-npm/README.md

 ## FAQ

-- What is the difference between Zola and create-zola-site templates
+- What is the difference between Zola and create-zola-site template ?

-  - Nothing, pretty much the same. except the create-zola-site template makes it easier to build and deploy a new site.
+  - Nothing, directory structure is pretty much the same and works the same.

-- How does this actually work ?

-  - Create-zola-site internally uses the official zola binaries taken from its github repo releases.
-The NPM package `zola-bin` is a wrapper around these binaries.
+  - create-zola-site template creates extra files - `package.json` and `node_modules`, with `zola-bin` npm package as a devDependency, which is wrapper around zola binaries taken from zola official github repo releases.

 - Why would I use this instead of the official one ?